VerdantFox/blog_posts/posts/0002_pytest_tips_and_tricks/pytest.md

 allowing us to use the `monkeypatch` fixture as an object in our test.
 We want to replace the `slow` function with a fast function that does *nothing* when called.
 To use monkeypatch that function recall we use `monkeypatch.setattr(OBJECT, "ATTRIBUTE", ATTRIBUTE_VALUE)`.
-In this case the `OBJECT` is the `example.py` module's `Math` class.
+In this case, the `OBJECT` is the `example.py` module's `Math` class.
 The `ATTRIBUTE` to be replaced is the `slow` method (in quotation marks).
 For the third argument, we replace the `slow` method with a *lambda function* (an inline, nameless function).
 This lambda function will receive the same arguments as the real function would send.
-In our case it will receive one argument which we don't care about so we replace it with `_` (although if you're interested, the argument passed during the test is the class's `self` object).
+In our case, it will receive one argument which we don't care about so we replace it with `_` (although if you're interested, the argument passed during the test is the class's `self` object).
 The lambda function returns `None`.
 This means that `time.sleep(GLOBAL_SLEEP_SECS)` is no longer called by `Math.slow`, so the test should run almost instantly.

-The `multiply` method could also be replace with a *lambda function*, but here we'll show how to replace it with a named function.
-First we create the replacement function inside the test.
+The `multiply` method could also be replaced with a *lambda function*, but here we'll show how to replace it with a named function.
+First, we create the replacement function inside the test.
 The replacement function here is `fake_multiply` and it will receive three arguments.
-I labelled those arguments with leading underscores to indicate they won't be used by our mocked function (note however, if we wanted to, we *could* use those variables in the mocked function).
+I labeled those arguments with leading underscores to indicate they won't be used by our mocked function (note, however, if we wanted to, we *could* use those variables in the mocked function).
 The function simply returns `2` no matter what input it receives.
 We `monkeypatch` replace the `multiply` method the same way we replaced the `slow` method, using `fake_multiply` as the replacement